 The simulation process lacks detail, particularly regarding the generation of simulated phenotypes.
 Key parameters—such as the distribution of genetic effects and heritability—are not described, raising concerns about the robustness of the benchmarking results.

-We thank the reviewer for this important feedback.
-To address this, we have expanded the description of the simulation framework in both the Methods and Results sections.
+Reviewer 2 – Response 2: We thank the reviewer for this important feedback.
+To address this, we have expanded the description of the simulation framework in both the Methods (lines 154-160) and Results (lines 203-211) sections.
 We now include greater detail on how the kinship matrix was derived (by anonymizing and adapting the real UK Biobank kinship structure) and how phenotypes were simulated.
 Furthermore, Table 1 has been revised to detail the parameters used in phenotype simulations.
-Simulation results evaluating KDPS on binary, categorical, and continuous traits have been added: (For simulations, a complex relatedness network … can be found in Table 1).
-(In the evaluation of the performance of KDPS … and the mean by 0.09%)
+Simulation results evaluating KDPS on binary, categorical, and continuous traits have also been added:

+“For simulations, a complex relatedness network (~100,000 relationship pairs) was considered based on the UK Biobank kinship matrix.
+The matrix was anonymized by removing subject identifiers and randomly permuting individual labels, preserving the underlying topology and relationship structure while ensuring de-identification.
+Simulated phenotype data included three configurations: a binary trait, a categorical trait with three levels, and a quantitative trait drawn from a mean-centered, normally distributed range.
+Detailed simulation parameters can be found in Table 1.”

+“In the evaluation of the performance of KDPS on multi-class categorical phenotypes, compared to phenotype-naïve pruning, phenotype-aware KDPS increased the retention of disease-relevant individuals by ~79% for disease 1 and ~56% for disease 2, demonstrating substantial gains in preserving prioritized classes (Supplementary Table s1).
+When KDPS was applied on a continuous phenotype using a simulated normally distributed quantitative trait, compared to phenotype-naïve pruning, phenotype-aware KDPS resulted in modest upward shifts across the distribution of retained subjects.
+The minimum phenotype value increased by 2%, and the mean by 0.09% (Supplementary Table s1).”

 3. Impact of Phenotype Heritability: